cbirdlab/fltrVCF/readme.txt

                         -r rad_haplotyperHPC116.pl -o ProjectX.A -t 40
 		```
 SCRIPTS
-	Additional scripts for filtering are provided in the scripts subdirectory
+	Additional scripts for filtering and viewing output are provided in the scripts subdirectory

-	fltrVCFstats
+	fltrVCFstats2.sbatch
 		Collects summary statisics from all vcf files in a directory with a matching prefix and
 		returns a tidy table where each row is a vcf file and columns are: vcf file name,
 		number of individuals, number of contigs, number of snps, and number of genotype calls